Dodgers: Stan Kasten speaks on ‘disappointing offseason’ narrative

 Kasten immediately rebuked Plaschke for the LA Times’ overall take on the offseason.

-“The L.A.
-Times’ characterization that everyone hates us has always been childish, superficial and wrong,” Kasten said of his ownership group.
+"I gave him an opportunity to address Dodgers fans’ concerns about ownership, and he emphatically embraced it.“The L.A.
+Times’ characterization that everyone hates us has always been childish, superficial and wrong,” Kasten said of his ownership group."

 While Kasten is right that many fans have been overly negative regarding the past half-decade of success, the LA Times itself has been on the side of the fans more when it comes to the 2019-20 offseason.